How To Replace Wood Staircase Spindles With Iron Balusters

 This post contains affiliate links for your convenience.
 Read the full disclosure.

-- Reciprocating saw to remove wood balusters (you could use a hacksaw but it will take longer and require more muscle)
+- Reciprocating saw to remove wood spindles (you could use a hacksaw but it will take longer and require more muscle)

 - Needle nose pliers to remove nails